Eloy Jiménez Player Props: White Sox vs. Reds

-On Saturday, Eloy Jimenez (.400 on-base percentage in past 10 games, 73 points above season-long percentage) and the Chicago White Sox play the Cincinnati Reds, whose starting pitcher will be Nick Lodolo.
-First pitch is at 6:40 PM ET.
+Eloy Jimenez -- with a slugging percentage of .512 in his past 10 games, including three extra-base hits -- will be in action for the Chicago White Sox against the Cincinnati Reds, with Graham Ashcraft on the mound, on May 7 at 4:10 PM ET.

 Eloy Jiménez Game Info & Props vs. the Reds